intrepidbird/ctf-writeups/icecream.md

 ## Personal Opinion

 I thought this challenge was very well made by the developer.
-It let me have a better understanding of Diffie-Hellman Key Exchange, pracitce my public-key encryption, and find out tricks to cracking RSA.
+It let me have a better understanding of Diffie-Hellman Key Exchange, practice my public-key encryption, and find out tricks to cracking RSA.
 It was a well made challenge, not very guessy, and quite fun.
 The infrastructure was pretty well made, and the flag was meaningful and not like `flag{never_gonna_give_u_up`.
+I hope the XOR chall was kind of similar and I'm interested to see the writeup for that.

 ## Referenced materials

 [Alpertron](https://www.alpertron.com.ar/ECM.HTM)     [LSB Calculator](https://planetcalc.com/9345/)     [wikipedia](wikipedia.org)

+### More Stuff

+Check out my discord bot which has vulnerabilities! https://sites.google.com/view/intrepidbot